rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 ### Additional Features

-Fuel type indicator columns: which may help the model predict specific fuel consumptions more accurately.
+- Fuel type indicator columns: which may help the model predict specific fuel consumptions more accurately.
 While the various appliance fuel columns will be one hot encoded , the model would have to learn the relationships between one hot encodings and targets: e.g, one hot encoding for  `heating_fuel = 'Methane Gas'` OHE for`clothes_dryer_fuel = 'Methane Gas'` , `has_gas_grill=True` and the target `methane gas`.
 This also just helps facilitate post-processing, wherein a fuel prediction is set to 0 if no appliance uses that fuel.

-`has_methane_gas_appliance`
+    - `has_methane_gas_appliance` (bool)

-`has_fuel_oil_appliance`
+    - `has_fuel_oil_appliance` (bool)

-`has_propane_appliance`
+    - `has_propane_appliance` (bool)

-Heat Pump tech upgrade indicator columns: while these columns are not used for any of the baseline appliances, we need a way to distinguish these heat pump appliances from electric resistance in the upgrade metadata.
-Rather than just adding another category to `cooking_range_fuel` and `clothes_dryer_fuel`, we chose to represent this as a boolean indicator so that electric resistance and heat pumps would still have a common feature value, which may be useful for predicting the `electricity` target.
+-  Heat Pump dryer upgrade indicator columns: while this columns are not used for any of the baseline appliances, we need a way to distinguish heat pump dryers from electric resistance in the upgrade metadata.
+Rather than just adding another category to `clothes_dryer_fuel`, we chose to represent this as a boolean indicator so that electric resistance and heat pumps would still have a common feature value, which may be useful for predicting the `electricity` target.

-`has_heat_pump_dryer`
+    - `has_heat_pump_dryer` (bool)

-`has_induction_range`

-Additional Heat Pump Detail Columns: The heat pump sizing method is specified in the options.tsv rather than in the samples, so since we are altering this methodology in some of the RAStock HP upgrades, we need a column to reflect this.
+- Additional Heat Pump Detail Columns:
+    - The heat pump sizing method is specified in the options.tsv rather than in the samples, so since we are altering this methodology in some of the RAStock HP upgrades, we need a column to reflect this.

-`heat_pump_sizing_methodology` (str): The methodology used for sizing the heat pump, which is either `ACCA` (default) `HERS` (for upgrade 11.05) or `None` (if no heat pump).
+        - `heat_pump_sizing_methodology` (str): The methodology used for sizing the heat pump, which is either `ACCA` (default) `HERS` (for RAStock heat pumps) or `None` (if no heat pump).
+    - Twelve heat pump performance curve parameters are specified in the options.tsv for specific OEM heat pumps that we model.
+These specify the COP (coefficient of performance) and capacity retention at min and max speed and at 5F, 17F, and 45F.
+For NREL heat pumps, these are not explicit in the options.tsv so we have to extract proxy numbers for these by [TODO].
+Finally, for samples without heat pumps, we set all COP parameters to the nominal heating efficiency percentage and the capacity retention to 1, since the efficiency and capacity retention of the non-heat pump heating system does not vary with speed or temperature.
+        - `min_capacity_retention_47f` (float)
+        - `min_capacity_retention_17f` (float)
+        - `min_capacity_retention_5f` (float)
+        - `max_capacity_retention_47f` (float)
+        - `max_capacity_retention_17f` (float)
+        - `max_capacity_retention_5f` (float)
+        - `min_cop_47f` (float)
+        - `min_cop_17f` (float)
+        - `min_cop_5f` (float)
+        - `max_cop_47f` (float)
+        - `max_cop_17f` (float)
+        - `max_cop_5f` (float)
+    See [notebook](../notebooks/adding_performance_curve_params_exploration.ipynb) to see an exploration of how the model learns these features.

 ### Aligning 2022 to 2024 metadata